sw2719/R6-server-changer/README.md

 # README
 * Only supports English currently.
 * How to use it is pretty straightforward.
-* Written in Python, GUI is Tkinter.
+* Written in Python, GUI in Tkinter.

 # Server list
 default: Auto-select based on ping